Brandon deWilde: Acting

-DeWilde made his much-acclaimed Broadway debut at the age of seven in The Member of the Wedding.
+DeWilde made his Broadway debut at the age of seven in The Member of the Wedding.
 He was the first child actor to win the Donaldson Award, and his talent was praised by John Gielgud the following year.
 He also starred in the 1952 film version of the play, which was directed by Fred Zinnemann.

-In 1952 deWilde acted in the film Shane as Joey Starrett and was nominated for an Academy Award for Best Supporting Actor for his performance, becoming the youngest nominee at the time in a competitive category.
+In 1952, he acted in Shane as Joey Starrett and was nominated for an Academy Award for Best Supporting Actor for his performance, becoming the youngest nominee at the time in a competitive category.
 He starred in his own television series, Jamie, which aired in 1953 and 1954.
 Although the series was popular, it was canceled because of a contract dispute.
 In 1956, he was featured with Walter Brennan, Phil Harris and Sidney Poitier in the coming-of-age Batjac film production of Good-bye, My Lady, adapted from James Street's book.

 DeWilde's soft-spoken manner of speech in his early roles was more akin to a Southern drawl.
 In 1956, at the age of 14, deWilde narrated the classical music works Peter and the Wolf by Sergei Prokofiev and The Young Person's Guide to the Orchestra by Benjamin Britten.
-He also recorded a reading of Huckleberry Finn on the album The Stories of Mark Twain along with his Good-bye, My Lady costar Brennan.
+He also recorded a reading of Huckleberry Finn on the album The Stories of Mark Twain along with his Good-bye, My Lady co-star Brennan.